vinc/geodate/README.md

     $ geodate 51.178844 -1.826189 1403322675
     44:05:24:15:42

-GeoDate can also be run in ephemeris mode:
+Geodate can also be run in ephemeris mode:

     $ geodate --ephem 51.178844 -1.826189 1403322675
     Moonrise:            44:05:24:01:57